Jomigack/CureCademy-Game/README.md

   -Added core mechanics to the game to be added to later on

 ## Version 1.1: The Pneumonia Update
-  -Added a new Illness to test for: Pnerumonia
+  -Added a new Illness to test for: Pneumonia
   -Added 1 new Symptom 'Cough' and a corresponding test in the 'ask' test
   -Added some game stats to be displayed once the user is done with the program
   -Cleaned some code up using extra methods to be blue highlighted text instead of doing it each time